Hepa scores 15 as No. 4 Texas romps over K-State 82-67

+AUSTIN, Texas (AP) — A depleted roster forced Texas deep into its bench for seldom-used Kamaka Hepa, whose biggest moments this season have been as the Longhorns’ biggest cheerleader on the sideline.

-AUSTIN, Texas (AP) — Kamaka Hepa scored 15 points in a rare appearance for Texas and the No. 4 Longhorns rebounded from their first Big 12 loss of the season by beating Kansas State 82-67 Saturday night.
+Given his chance, Hepa delivered the big shots on the court Saturday night, scoring 15 points as the No. 4 Longhorns rebounded from their first Big 12 loss of the season by beating Kansas State 82-67.

-Hepa, who hadn’t started yet this season and had played in only three games, started in place of freshman forward Greg Brown, who was one of three Longhorns (11-2, 5-1) held out for reasons not immediately disclosed.
-Given his chance, Hepa made five of Texas’ 12 3-pointers in the blowout.
+Hepa, who had played in only three games, started in place of freshman forward Greg Brown, who was one of three Longhorns (11-2, 5-1) held out for reasons not immediately disclosed.
+Hepa made five of Texas’ 12 3-pointers in the blowout.

+“I ultimately want our team to succeed and when our team succeeds, I succeed,” Hepa said.
+“There’s no reason to pout about not playing … not making shots.
+Whatever the case may be, it’s that underlying love I have for my coaches, and that I have for my teammates.”

+With the emergence of Brown, one of the top freshmen in the country, Hepa initially planned to redshirt this season.

+“Then the NCAA just said this would be a free year for everybody,” Hepa said.

 The Longhorns broke the game open with an 18-0 run midway through the first half keyed by a burst of 3-pointers and a defensive press that rattled the Wildcats.
 Andrew Jones made three 3-pointers in the half and the Longhorns turned six early Kansas State turnovers into 14 points to quickly pull away.

+Hepa made two early 3-pointers, then swished two more from the left wing in the opening minutes of the second half to snuff out any hopes of a Wildcats rally.
+Febres, who hadn’t played since knee surgery last March, finished with six points.

+“That’s the way a team is supposed to be,” Texas coach Shaka Smart said.
+“We knew with those three guys out, we’d need contributions from guys who haven’t played much … The more guys you have with a passion for each other, the more success you’re going to have.”

 Both teams had depleted rosters.